Relocating a Company to Another State

 - Continue as a corporation in the old state and register as a foreign corporation doing business in the new state.
 (A foreign corporation doesn’t mean you are from overseas; it simply means the corporation was organized in a different state.)

 - Dissolve the corporation in the old state and form a corporation in the new state.

 - Do a reorganization where a corporation is formed in the new state and the old corporation is merged into it.

 Which option is better?
 There’s no single answer.
 Your choice of action depends on the states involved–where you are moving from and where you are moving to, and other matters.
-Consider the following factors:
+Consider the following factors when relocating a company: